-BR officials announce completion of camera installments
+WATCH: BR officials announce completion of camera installments

 Latest Weather Blog

-BR officials announce completion of camera installments
+WATCH: BR officials announce completion of camera installments

 BATON ROUGE - On Wednesday morning, the Baton Rouge Law Enforcement & Criminal Justice Foundation announced the completion of the first phase installation of the East Baton Rouge Camera Initiative.